EtienneBonvin/cosmo_project/README.md

 - Using a deep learning classifier similar to the ones used for image classification and compute a vector of probabilities assigning to each neural network the probability that it will perform well on the new sample (method `predict`).
 - Using a k-means algorithm to cluster the data prior to the prediction, then evaluate which neural networks perform best on each cluster and finally, at prediction time, assign the sample to evaluate to closer cluster and use the related neural networks to obtain the prediction.

 However, none of this techniques gave us good results, or at least results that are not better than what we had before.
 This may be explained by the fact that our data is not easily categorizable which was a prerequisite for the method to work efficiently.
-Hence we dropped the idea of improving our predictions using this technique but we keep it in this notebook for completeness.
+Hence we dropped the idea of improving our predictions using this technique but we keep it in this repository for completeness.

 ### 3.3 Collaborative Crowd
 In this approach, we try to make each neural network joining the crowd learn from the predictions of the previously added networks, hoping that it will reduce our error even further.
 Hence the predictions of the others are added to the training and prediction matrix.
 The code for this class is located in [collaborative_crowd.py](https://github.com/EtienneBonvin/cosmo_project/blob/master/src/collaborative_crowd.py).